digitalblossom/alternative-frontends/README.md

 ___
 If you appreciate the work that went into compiling and updating this list, feel free to [![Coffee](https://img.shields.io/badge/Buy%20me%20a-coffee-orange)](https://ko-fi.com/digitalblossom).

-Credit to mendel5 for the idea.
-While his awesome project served as inspiration, this repo is not a fork and uses a different approach with different projects listed.
 ___
 <sup>This repository is not affiliated with any of the mentioned companies.
 Trademarks belong to their respective owners.
 YouTube is a trademark of Google LLC.
 YouTube Music is a trademark of Google LLC.
 Google is a trademark of Google LLC.
 Reddit is a trademark of Reddit Inc. Twitter is a trademark of Twitter Inc. Imgur is a trademark of Imgur LLC.
 Instagram is a trademark of Meta Platforms.
 Medium is a trademark of A Medium Corporation.
 Tiktok is a trademark of Bytedance Ltd. Odysee is a trademark of Odysee, Inc.</sup>